-Prostitution and Solicitation in Orlando
+Orlando Prostitution and Solicitation Attorneys

 In the state of Florida, prostitution and soliciting prostitution are very serious offenses; those convicted with be punished harshly.
 Under Florida Statute 796.07(1)(e) it is unlawful for an individual to commit, offer to commit, or engage in prostitution, lewdness, or assignation.
 Florida Statute 796.07(1)(f) makes it unlawful for another person to solicit or entice someone to commit these acts.
 At Adams & Luka, our Orlando sex crime defense attorneys are dedicated to providing those who have been accused of these sexual offenses with solid, effective legal guidance and representation.
 Whether you are under investigation or have been charged, we urge you to contact us immediately.